Magical Property of Fullerenes: Magic Configurations on

-After analyzing $C_{24}$, the next least complex fullerene is $C_{26}$, containing 12 pentagons and 3 hexagons, and 26 vertices.
-This is shown in the Schlegel diagram in figure 4.
+After analysing $C_{24}$, the next least complex fullerene is $C_{26}$, containing twelve pentagons, three hexagons, and 26 vertices.
+Its structure is shown in the Schlegel diagram in Figure \ref{Figure4}.

-Similar to $C_{24}$ We start study of magical configurations on $C_{26}$ by examining its magical constants $S_p$ and $S_h$.
+Similarly to $C_{24}$, we start studying the magic configurations on $C_{26}$ by examining its magic constants $S_p$ and $S_h$.
 Using \eqref{veza} we get

-Using the same logic used in the analysis of $C_{24}$, the range of possible values for $S_h$ can be bounded by convention.
-Namely, the minimal value for $S_p$ cannot be less than the sum which arises when the smallest 18 integers $\{1,2,3,4,\dots,18\}$ are placed on the hexagonal vertices, yielding a sum of 57.
-The same logic can be applied to find the maximum value of $S_h$: 105.
-This exhausts all possible constraints for the magical constants of the $C_{26}$ fullerene, and the Diophantine equation program must now be used to find all solutions for each of the 12 pairs of $(S_h,S_p)$.
+Since no two hexagonal faces of $C_{26}$ share a common vertex, using the same logic used in the analysis of $C_{24}$, the range of possible values for $S_h$ can be bounded by convention.
+That is, the minimal value for $S_h$ cannot be less than the sum that arises when the smallest 18 integers $\{1,2,3,4,\dots,18\}$ are placed on the hexagonal vertices, yielding a sum of $57$.
+The same logic can be applied to find the maximum value of $S_h$ which is $105$.
+This exhausts all possible constraints for the magic constants of $C_{26}$ fullerene, and the Diophantine equation program must now be used to find all permutations of the first 26 numbers that are solutions for each of the 12 pairs of $(S_h,S_p)$.